GTmetrix Performance Blog

 • Once you install WP Rocket, it starts caching immediately without any guess work.
 You can see instant results with a reduced TTFB out of the box.

-WP Rocket is compatible with most hosting providers, WordPress themes, page builders, plugins, and CDNs, so it likely won’t break your site or any of its functionality.
+WP Rocket is compatible with 99% of hosting providers, WordPress themes, page builders, plugins, and CDNs, so it likely won’t break your site or any of its functionality.

 That being said, it’s always a good idea to backup your WordPress installation and test your site after installing WP Rocket to ensure that page functionality isn’t broken or affected in any way.
 More on this below.